 (Student's First Name) (Student's Last Name) (Middle Initial)

-The following is to be completed by a physician:
+The following is to be com pleted by a physician:

+, , ,

-1. Rabies IM Pre-exposure Rabies Prophylaxis
+1. Rabies IM Pre-exp osure Rabies Prophylaxis

+Day 0: Day 21 or 39:

-Day 0: Date given Day 21 or 28 : Date given
+Day 0 : given Day 21 or 28: Date given

-Day 7: Date given Students with a protective titre do not require additional immunization against rabies.
-Titre: Protective?
+Day 7: Students with a protective titre do not require additional immunization against rabies.

+Day 7: given Titre:

+Protective?
 Yes No

-(Physician's Signature) (Date)
+(Physician s Signature) (Date)

-2. Tetanus Toxoid

-Please confirm with your physician that you are protected against tetanus.
-If a booster is required, an immunization must be administered prior to the commencement of classes (Aug.
+cted against tetanus.
+If a booster is required, an mencement of classes (Aug.
 30 for fall semester or Jan.
-15 for spring semester).
+15 for

-(Date of last tetanus immunization) (Physician's Signature)
+(Date of last tetanus immu nization) (Phys ician's Signature)

 Exemption

-The administration of rabies pre-exposure prophylaxis and/or tetanus toxoid may be contraindicated in students with some medical conditions.
-If the student is exempt from receiving these immunizations, the physician must sign below:
+s and/or tetanus toxoid may be contraindicated in students of from receiving these immunizations, the physician must

 (Physician's signature) (date)

-Immunizations NOT administered: Rabies Tetanus toxoid
+Immunizations NOT admini stered: Rabies • •

 Reason for exemption: